apache/parquet-site/content/en/docs/Contribution Guidelines/contributing.md

 Committers
 ----------

-Merging a pull request requires being a comitter on the project.
+Merging a pull request requires being a committer on the project.

 How to merge a Pull request (have an apache and github-apache remote setup):